 - You receive a call from Michael, a potential client.
-Michael is HIV+.
-Michael works as a legal assistant by a large, private law firm.
+Michael is HIV+ and is in the process of looking for a new job for the first time since his diagnosis.
+He wants to know what questions he can be asked about his health during the application process. - Several years later, you receive another call from Michael.
+His job hunt was successful and he was hired as a legal assistant by a large, private law firm.
 At the firm, Michael provides support to two partners and one associate, as well as helping other legal assistants as needed.
 Michael has worked at the firm for several years without incident.
-He has consistently been rated as exceeding expectations. - Michael was just diagnosed with pneumonia, which his doctor informed him is an opportunist infection often suffered by people who are HIV+.
+His performance has consistently been rated as exceeding expectations.

+Michael was just diagnosed with pneumonia, which his doctor informed him is an opportunist infection often suffered by people who are HIV+.
 Michael's doctor told him that he should expect to need several weeks to a few months off work to heal and recuperate.
-Michael is nervous to discuss his illness with his manager, Mean Manager, the director of support services for the firm, as Michael believes that Mean has been unhappy when other legal assistants have needed to take time off work for medical reasons.
-He wants to know how to proceed. - Michael calls you several months later.
+Michael is nervous to discuss his illness with his manager, Mean Manager, the director of support services for the firm, as Michael believes that Mean Manager has been unhappy when other legal assistants have needed to take time off work for medical reasons.
+He wants to know how to proceed.

+• Michael calls you several months later.
 He tells you that he returned to work from FMLA/CFRA leave after being off work for two months.
 Michael reports that since his return, Mean Manager and Petulant Partner, one of the two partners he supports, have been giving him more work than he was expected to complete prior to his medical leave.
 Michael is still experiencing ongoing fatigue and is having a hard time working enough hours to complete the additional tasks being assigned to him.
-Michael wants to know what his options are. - Michael does as you suggest and requests and is granted a reasonable accommodation.
+Michael wants to know what his options are.